These recipies are simple and have agreeable strong tastes.

 2. Get your hands wet so the dough won't stick to them

-4. Put the rag back on top and put it back in the oven with the oven light off.
+4. Put the rag back on top and put it back in the off oven.

 20. Leave it in the oven overnight with the wet rag over it and the oven light off.